 There is a very real chance that over the counter remedies fail to rid the sufferer of the wart and the HPV virus.
 When this is the case, expert diagnostics and treatment becomes vital.
-Initially, the best way to obtain this service is through your local, independent podiatric practitioner.
+Initially, the best way to obtain this service is through your local, independent foot health practitioner (FHP).

 A skilled professional will be able to give an exact appraisal of the condition, suggest and administer definitive treatment.
-Your local podiatrist will have the skills to treat plantar warts with salicylic acid products in a manner in which an untrained individual is unable to do.
+Your local FHP will have the skills to treat plantar warts with salicylic acid products in a manner in which an untrained individual is unable to do.
 This also applies to freezing products.
-Podiatrists have the knowledge to select individual products to suit every individual case.
+Foot health practitioners have the knowledge to select individual products to suit every individual case.
 Quite obviously, this will save an individual time, money and suffering.

-On occasions, and in extreme cases, a podiatrist may advise a person to seek further medical advice from a doctor.
-Although this is not common, it may become necessary if a plantar wart has been unresponsive to regular treatment from a podiatrist.
+On occasions, and in extreme cases, a FHP may advise a person to seek further medical advice from a doctor.
+Although this is not common, it may become necessary if a plantar wart has been unresponsive to regular treatment from a FHP.
 In these cases, there are a number of treatments that may be prescribed.

 As with any medical issue, prevention is better than cure.
 This is very important for your hard working, often neglected, feet.
 HPV infection comes from direct or indirect contact with an infected host.
 Due to the particular strains of HPV that are responsible for planter warts, HPV antiviral inoculations have no effect.
 So, prevention is down to personal awareness of this issue.